fabacab/wp-pgp-encrypted-emails/readme.txt

 The "realness" of security cannot "really" be measured in abstract, imprecise terms, but rather only based on what real threats you are likely to face and what risks you are vulnerable to if those threats materialize in reality.
 You have a much better sense of the answers to these things than I do for your situation, because I am not you.
 Security professionals call this process "threat modeling," and if you are "really" concerned for your security (I encourage you to be!) then learning how to conduct a threat assessment for yourself is a good idea.
 [Learn more about threat modeling from the EFF's Surveillance Self-Defense Guide](https://ssd.eff.org/en/module/introduction-threat-modeling).

 = If this plugin isn't secure against the NSA, what good is it? =

+TL;DR: Don't let perfect be the enemy of good.

 First of all, not everyone's security needs are the same.
 (See "threat modeling," discussed in the previous question.)